lidofinance/dual-governance/docs/specification.md

 - The `Escrow` instance MUST be in the `SignallingEscrow` state.
 - The caller MUST have an allowance set on the stETH token for the `Escrow` instance equal to or greater than the locked `amount`.
 - The locked `amount` MUST NOT exceed the caller's stETH balance.
+- The locked `amount`, after conversion to stETH shares, MUST be greater than zero.
 - The `DualGovernance` contract MUST NOT have a pending state transition to the `RageQuit` state.

 ---